 The Bible clearly teaches God’s wrath is His expression of divine hostility to all that is sinful and opposes His holy-love.
 Seeing that sinful humanity abides under God’s opposition (wrath) to all that is evil which arises out of His very nature (John 3:36), P.T.
 Forsyth insightfully writes, “The love of God is not more real than the wrath of God.
 If we spoke less about God’s love and spoke more about His holiness, more about His judgment, we should say much more when we speak of His love.”
 Forsyth continues, “There is no real intimacy with the gospel which does not bring a new sense of God’s holiness, and it may be long before we realize that the same holiness that condemns is that which saves.
 There is no new insight into the Cross which does not bring, whatever else come with it, a deeper sense of the solemn holiness of the love that meets us there.”

 There can be no love of God that is not holy, His wrath being His revulsion to evil and all that opposes Him.
-God’s wrath is rejection of all that is sinful.
+God’s wrath is rejection of sinfulness and vindication of his holy nature.
 If one rejects God’s wrath, one cannot fully understand His love.
 An awareness of the wrath of God creates enhanced gratitude for Hs love.
 In wrath God is active in opposing everything that threatens His holiness, and He is active in His purpose to lead humanity to embrace the Holy.
 J.I.
 Packer has written, “God’s wrath is a right and necessary reaction to objective moral evil.”
 The active wrath of God against evil debunks moral relativism, and reveals to us that right and wrong objectively exists and points us to the consequences of our actions and need of repentance.

 The Bible teaches us that God is actively involved in His creation and there are times when He brings about judgment and actively expresses His wrath through circumstances and situations in order to bring men to repentance.
 In such incidents God’s active wrath is an act of love to persuade men to repent of their sin which separates them from the His grace and mercy.
-While one can not be absolutely certain the current pandemic is the active wrath of God or is the result of cause and effect, one can be certain either way God can and will use it to bring many wayward sinners unto Himself and bring about purposes which are beyond our finite minds to grasp.
+God can and does use judgment in order to bring wayward sinners unto Himself and bring about purposes which are beyond our finite minds to grasp.

 Third, wrath as the consuming outpouring of God’s judgment upon unrepentant sin and sinners during the Great Tribulation.
 There are basically two Greek words used in the NT to denote God’s divine anger or wrath: θυμός (thumos) found 18 times in NT and ỏργή (orge) found 36 times.
 While there are times the two are used interchangeably, there seems to be a distinction between the two words.
 Some scholars deny there is a distinction , but orge speaks of God’s wrath as a present reality, a steadfast opposition against sin, while thumos refers more to eschatological judgment as found in Revelation (Rev 12:12; 14:8, 10, 19; 15:1, 7; 16:1, 19; 18:3; 19:5).
 Orgē suggests a more settled or abiding emotion, a passionate yet controlled opposition to all that is evil (Jh 3:36); while Θυμός (thumos) speaks of a burning, blistering, boiling-over and fierce anger, a passionate wrath that spills over like a volcano, as seen in Revelation and speaks of God pouring out His righteous wrath in the Great Tribulation on unrepentant sin and sinners who have refused His grace and love.